jonam85/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a 4 convolution layers (2 5x5 and 2 3x3 filter sizes) in the network, each having a rigorous Max pooling layer to cut down the input size with increase number of filters followed by 3 dense layers.
+I have chosen the number of filters to be 16, 32, 48 and 64 as a random but progressive but the first run itself proven that the model is pretty fine with the initial level of predictions.
+So, I retuned the base architecture to suit the dataset with only additions of drop out layers.
+The default, (lecture referenced) , Mean square error loss function and ADAM optimizer without any tweaking in the parameters were used.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture.

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded about two laps on track one using center lane driving.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer back itself when it approaches the road edge.
+This is enhanced by the left and right images are they provide a good offset for the data samples.
+Then the behavior at the sharp corners were recorded by carefully driving at a slow pace multiple times.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles.

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...